aces/Loris/modules/data_integrity_flag/help/data_integrity_flag.md

 # Data Integrity Flag

-This module provides a direct way to view and update behavioural feedback at a glance.
+This module provides a direct way to view and flag the status of the behavioural feedback data review process.

 In the **Browse** tab, use the *Selection Filter* section to search for existing feedback.
 You can click any link in the *Instrument* column to view a detailed summary of each field for that instrument and visit.